MrezaVasebi/rn_state_management/README.md

 3. in terminal -> npm install
 4. npx expo start

-- I know the application may have some problems.
-I try to fix them and make the application better and better.
+Note: The application may have some problems.
+I try to fix them and make it better.
 Please forgive your own greatness.